Wiske: In popular culture

 Both she and Suske have their own statue in the Antwerp Zoo in Antwerp.
 It was sculpted by René Rosseel in 1978.
 They also have a statue in Middelkerke, sculpted by Monique Mol in 2002.

-On June 15, 1995 an illustrated wall was dedicated to Suske and Wiske in the Laekenstraat in Brussels, Belgium.
+On 15 June 1995 an illustrated wall was dedicated to Suske and Wiske in the Laekenstraat in Brussels, Belgium.

-Suske and Wiske are also part of an illustrated wall in the Korte Ridderstraat 8 in Antwerp, which was revealed on May 13, 2006.
-On April 24, 2009 a similar wall was revealed in Kalmthout.
+Suske and Wiske are also part of an illustrated wall in the Korte Ridderstraat 8 in Antwerp, which was revealed on 13 May 2006.
+On 24 April 2009 a similar wall was revealed in Kalmthout.

 In the 1975-1976 Dutch TV puppet series Suske en Wiske Wiske's voice was done by Helen Huisman.

 In the 1994 musical "De Stralende Sterren" Hilde Vanhulle played the part of Wiske.
 In the 2002, musical "De Spokenjagers" Wiske was played by Femke Stoop.
 Liesbeth De Wolf played Wiske in the 2008 musical "De Circusbaron".

 In the 2004 live-action film De duistere diamant Céline Verbeeck played Wiske.
 In the 2009 3-D animated feature film Luke and Lucy: The Texas Rangers Evelien Verhegge played Lucy (Wiske).